 Students are assisted to expand their knowledge base in the discipline of nursing and apply this knowledge to nursing practice.
 They are also provided with the opportunity to develop academic and practical skills, and the attitudes needed to comprehend and evaluate new nursing knowledge in the discipline of nursing.

-Graduates of the Bachelor of Nursing (Post-registration) course will have a strong discipline base and will be eligible to apply for entry into postgraduate studies
+Graduates of the Bachelor of Nursing (Top-Up)/(Post-registration) course will have a strong discipline base and will be eligible to apply for entry into postgraduate studies

 AIMS OF THE COURSE

-The aims of the course are to :
+The broad educational aims of the program are to prepare graduates capable of:

-The course is equivalent to the post-registration Bachelor of Nursing Degree course conducted by La Trobe University in Melbourne and students who successfully complete the course will receive the same award.
+The course is equivalent to the Bachelor of Nursing degree course conducted by La Trobe University in Australia and students who successfully complete the course will receive the same award.

 PROGRAMME STRUCTURE AND OUTLINE